georgiy-pruss/Keyboard/README.md

 ![KB-6016-RUA-modified](https://github.com/georgiy-pruss/Keyboard/blob/master/KB-6016-RUA-mod.jpg)

 In this keyboard, not all three-key combinations work.
 For example LShift+CapsLk+F1,2,W,S,X,\\ don't produce any code.
 That is they must share the same wire inside, I think...
 Ah, aha...
 It's _keyboard ghosting_.
 So it's good again that I returned RShift (to RWin key). ...Well, 's' still stays mute with CapsLk and any of my shifts.
-So be it.
+So be it. ...But Alt+Ctrl+Shift does work.
+Also is works in Skype!
+Not the easiest combination :)

 So, the AltGr and AltGr+Shift layouts will be (RU variant in brackets; and AltGr+Space = nbsp):